 Advantages of Big Data

-Big Data has certain advantages and benefits particularly for big organizations.
+Big Data has certain advantages and benefits, particularly for big organizations.

-- Time Management – Big data saves valuable time as rather than spending hours on managing different amount of data, big data can be managed efficiently and at a faster pace.
+- Time Management – Big data saves valuable time as rather than spending hours on managing the different amount of data, big data can be managed efficiently and at a faster pace.